fingerskier/manthra/README.md

 # Manthra

+Plans are worthless, but planning is essential.
+  Dwight Eisenhower

 No one is going to give you the education you need to overthrow them.
 Nobody is going to teach you your true history, teach you your true heroes,